openstax/biglearn-sparfa-server/README.md

 ### SPARFA Commands

   - `sparfa load` and `sparfa calc` can run individual loaders and calculations.
-    Run these commands to obtain a list of available loaders and calculations.
+    Run each of these commands to obtain a list of available loaders and calculations.

+  - `sparfa celery` can be used to send commands to the celery CLI, using the app's environment.
+    For example: `sparfa celery worker` and `sparfa celery beat` Make sure you have external services running before you run this command.

+### Honcho Commands

-  - `sparfa server` starts the celery worker and beat process.
+`honcho start` starts the celery worker and beat processes.
 This will run all periodic tasks, including loaders and calculations.
 Make sure you have the external services running before you run this command.

-  - `sparfa celery` can be used to send commands directly to the Celery CLI.

 ### Migration Commands